17 Fun Things to Do in Brattleboro, VT (Food, Art, and the Outdoors)

 Retreat Farm has been a mainstay in the Brattleboro community since its founding in the 1830s.
 Encompassing 500 acres of conserved forests, farmlands, trails, and waterways, Retreat Farm is a gathering spot for the community and an oasis of rural living.

-Retreat Farm seems to offer something to appeal to any interest, from the rich history of the farm with its lovingly preserved buildings to its commitment to environmental justice and sustainability, to the celebration of farm-to-table cuisine, and of course, all the farm animals, it’s impossible not to fall in love with Retreat Farm.
+Retreat Farm seems to offer something to appeal to any interest, from the farm’s rich history, with its lovingly preserved buildings, to its commitment to environmental justice and sustainability, to its celebration of farm-to-table cuisine, and, of course, all the farm animals.
+It’s impossible not to fall in love with Retreat Farm.

 If you happen to be visiting Brattleboro on a Thursday during the summer, make sure you stop by the farm for the famous Food Truck Roundup.